Slothkrew/slothkrew.com/_posts/2015-02-18-desicions-on-design.md

 the client-support for our settings as well as the state of serverside-encryption out there on the Internet!

+So, how is the state of support for TLS 1.2 amongst the more popular clients?

+* Pidgin supports it since around the end of 2013 (see [here](https://developer.pidgin.im/ticket/15744), I can't seem to find an actual release note)and actually prefers it since October 2014 (see [here](https://developer.pidgin.im/wiki/ChangeLog))
+* Adium supports it since at least October 2013 (see [here](https://trac.adium.im/wiki/AdiumVersionHistory))
+* Miranda supports it (see [here](http://miranda-im.de/mediawiki/index.php?title=SSL)) but I was not able to find out since which version
+* Gajim supports it since around November 2013 (see [here](https://python-nbxmpp.gajim.org/ticket/8))
+* Psi seems to support it, but I could not find out any specifics except some problems related to TLS 1.2 from back in January 2014
+* mcabber seems to support it, but the situation is the same as with Psi
+* Empath .. no damn idea.
+The documentation is incredibly bad.
+The only thing that includes hints that TLS 1.2 is supported is from a [blog](https://blog.thijsalkema.de/me/blog//blog/2013/09/02/the-state-of-tls-on-xmpp-3/)

 One of the uglier default settings Prosody has is the default storage for passwords - in plain text on the hard disk.
 Ehrm.
 No. Plain (See what I did